-This cream cheese pound cake was inspired by an issue of Cook’s Illustrated featuring a pound cake recipe plus tips for making the best pound cake.
+Perfect Cream Cheese Pound Cake was inspired by an issue of Cook’s Illustrated article featuring a pound cake recipe plus tips for making the best pound cake.
 This isn’t actually their recipe, but it’s one of my all time favorite pound cakes, and I made it using Cook’s Illustrated’s advice.
 Some of their tips include using room temperature ingredients, adding eggs slowly, baking the pound cake at a low temperature and using cake flour instead of all-purpose.
 The result is a soft, light textured, tight crumbed cake.

 I feel like the most interesting tip from CI is the one about adding eggs slowly.
 They say the thin film of protein allows the batter to rise easier, much as a thin balloon might might offer less resistance than a thick balloon.
 Interesting!
 This explains why the author of one of my old favorite chocolate chip cookie recipes might have added the eggs slowly to cookies.